mtdmo/markiiup/README.md

 - Add tags anywhere with `#tagname`
 - View all tags in the sidebar
 - Click tags to filter/search (future feature)

+### Font Management
+- Select text and choose a font family from the dropdown
+- Adjust font size for selected text or new content
+- Fonts are preserved when converting between HTML and Markdown

 ### Tables
 1. Click the table button dropdown in toolbar